Music of the 2000s - Fragmentation, Pressure, and the New Music Economy

 • R&B's emotional depth and vocal intimacy

-• Global sound exchange and rhythm mixing
+• Global sound exchange, crossover, and diaspora movement

 • Extended artist examples across the decade